CMU-07-120/intro-to-software-construction/finalproject.md

    You can commit an image, pdf, etc to your repository for review.

-3. **Implement at least two widgets** for an application of your choice that includes at least one graph output that involves some summarization or processing of the data parsed from an external source.
+3. **Implement at least two widgets** for an application of your choice that includes **at least one graph output** that involves some summarization or processing of the data parsed from an external source.
 We expect that your repository will have C0 (or C) code and Shell script(s).

+   An an example, you could have one widget that only shows the temperature number and the city, and then another with a view which shows city, day range, and a graph for that day.

    Your final C0 (or C code) must include tests and contracts, covering most of the necessary inputs, outputs, and logic.

 4. **Provide documentation** for how we can run your project.
 This includes what script(s) to run and any other helpful information.
 It should cover everything needed to run your project.
+You can use the provided [`Readme.md`][readme], which is in [markdown][markdown].

 5. **Reflection**.
 We're looking for a reflection on your process in designing, implementing, and debugging this project.